 Introduction

-It is estimated that more than 80% of the former diversity of cultivated plants has been irrevocably lost in the last hundred years.
-To stop this process, associations, foundations, NGOs and NPOs are working as conservation organizations, the largest of which are ProSpecieRara in Switzerland, Arche Noah in Austria and Bingenheimer Saatgut in Germany.
-The loss of these varieties leads to homogenization, which can endanger food security in the long term.
+It is estimated that more than 80% of the former crop diversity has been irrevocably lost in the last one hundred years.
+The loss of these varieties is leading to homogenization, which can endanger food security in the long term.

-What are old fruit and vegetable varieties and how do they differ from hybrids?
+What are old fruit and vegetable varieties and how do they differ from new varieties?

 Genuinely old varieties are characterized by a seed-fast characteristic, as were all varieties before the 20th century.
 This means that they can be replanted and produce seeds that form identical plants when sown again.

-This changed abruptly with the introduction of hybrid varieties, so-called F1 varieties, in 1956.
-Hybrids are not capable of being reproduced true to variety, but result in variegated plants that are not identical to the parent generation.
+This changed abruptly with the introduction of new hybrid varieties, so-called F1 varieties, in 1956.
+Hybrids cannot be reproduced true to variety, but result in variegated plants that are not identical to the parent generation.

 Today, hybrids dominate the seed supply for vegetables, and the trend is towards complete market dominance of these varieties.
-These new varieties are patented by seed companies in cooperation with large chemical companies, thus monopolizing access to these seeds more and more.
-It goes so far that the right pesticide is developed and sold at the same time as each newly developed variety.
+These new varieties are patented by seed companies in cooperation with large chemical companies, thus increasingly monopolizing access to these seeds.
+It goes so far that for every newly developed variety, the matching pesticide is developed and sold at the same time.
 This is an economically lucrative business, as these companies decide which plants are bred, cultivated and harvested.

 However, we are dependent on these high-yielding hybrid varieties, as the old varieties are usually very low-yielding and therefore cannot even begin to meet current demand.